miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 - `jupyter lab`
 - `python server.py`

+## Testing JupyterLab on NixOS for Cross Platform Compatibility

 When JupyterLab is launched, I tested `import pandas`.
 And so this is all sorts of "success assured" moments.
 I get to use my preferred environment, NixOS, which both forces me to get familiar with the **nix way** and to continue distancing myself from either a Windows or macOS desktop OS dependency, while still being able to deploy little flakes of home out to those who are using Mac and Windows.

 ## Testing on Windows

+## Testing Windows Subsystem for Linux Performance with apt Update

 Okay, for the sake of completeness, let me perform this same test on Windows.
 It is Windows 10 (while it lasts) running the **Windows Subsystem for Linux (WSL)** with Ubuntu 22.04 Jammy Jellyfish.
 It's been forever since I've done anything under WSL, so I'm doing an `apt update` and `apt upgrade` before the test.
 I already have `curl` on my Ubuntu, so all I have to do after the update in the Ubuntu shell is...